-- 3 1/2 lbs potatoes - Russet or Yukon Gold
+- 3 1/2 pounds potatoes - Russet or Yukon Gold

 - Pinch saffron threads (make sure it's a good quality saffron-- it's much more expensive, but the cheap stuff has no flavor)

-- 2 tbsp non-hydrogenated butter substitute (or use butter for dairy)
+- 2 tablespoons non-hydrogenated butter substitute (or use butter for dairy)

-- 2 1/2 tbsp flour (gluten free substitution below)
+- 2 1/2 tablespoons flour (gluten free substitution below)

 - 1 cup almond milk (or use milk for dairy)